mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Ports module

 Ports is a bridge between Adapters and Domain.
-Domain declare interfaces it requires from Adapters and put them in `ports.required` package.
+Domain declare interfaces it requires from Adapters and put them in `ports.input` package.
 Then Adapters will provide implementations (injected via Dependency Injection, we use Koin framework in our application).
-If Domain wants to share some functionality (usually business services) with Adapters - then it will provide interfaces in `ports.provided` for Adapters to use.
+If Domain wants to share some functionality (usually business services) with Adapters - then it will provide interfaces in `ports.output` for Adapters to use.
 Also, Ports can declare data classes (or POJOs) to allow Domain and Adapters communicate to each other.

 ###### Depends on
 No module dependencies

 ###### What should be in ports
-- `ports.provided` - interfaces for *provided* Domain services to be called from Adapters (in our case domain services will be called from web service routes from **adapters** module).
+- `ports.output` - interfaces for *provided* Domain services to be called from Adapters (in our case core services will be called from web service routes from **adapters** module).
 DTO objects for Domain<=>Adapters communication can be declared here as well.
-- `ports.required` - interfaces for Adapters services *required* by Domain to perform its business logic.
+- `ports.input` - interfaces for Adapters services *required* by Domain to perform its business logic.

 ###### What should not be in ports
 - Anything else